goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 creating the project from template.
 In the ``install_requires`` keyword argument, you can list all dependencies for the package.
-There are two entry points, the first one is used by PasteDeploy to find the WSGI application factory and the second one register one sub-command for ``paster`` command.
+There are two entry points, the first one is used by PasteDeploy to find the WSGI application factory.
+The second entry point register a sub-command for ``paster`` script named ``shell`.

 Running Tests
 -------------